Nora Häuptle: Israel women

 On 1 November 2021, Häuptle took up the position as Israel women's national coach and first-ever technical director of women's football in Israel.
 She tasked with the responsibility for the growth and development of the women's football for all ages groups, coaching the senior team, managing the Girls Football Academy whilst conducting and spearheading coaching courses in women's football.
 The appointment also made her the first Swiss woman to take over a national team abroad.
 She later resigned from this post at the end of January for personal reasons.
 The Israeli sports media felt that, the Israeli FA did not co-operate or agree with Häuptle on her decisions within that short stint which caused her to request for a termination of her contract.

 Ghana women

 In the summer of 2022, she served as technical advisor to the Ghana U-20 national team during the FIFA U-20 Women's World Cup in Costa Rica.
 Ghana were eliminated after the preliminary round after three defeats and a goal difference of 1:9.

 On 5 January 2023, the Ghana Football Association announced the appointment of Häuptle as the manager of the Ghana women's national team, replacing Mercy Tagoe-Quarcoo who had been in charge since 2019.
 Her immediate task is to take the team through the 2024 Women’s Africa Cup of Nations qualifiers and qualify them for the 2024 Women's Africa Cup of Nations along with winning the 2023 WAFU Zone B Women's Cup.

+Zambia women

+On 14 January 2025, the Football Association of Zambia announced Häuptle's appointment as the manager of the Zambia nationals women's football team, replacing Bruce Mwape who had been in charge since 2018.